 Defense of Consensual Sex in PC 261 Rape Allegations

-So, you can start to get a feel for these charges in Los Angeles county when someone is charged with rape unconscious person.
+So, you can start to get a feel for these charges in Los Angeles county when someone is charged with raping an unconscious person.

 First off, there's usually some angry text exchange between you and the woman, where she is accusing you of certain things.
 Then the question becomes, what is your response?

 I can't tell you how many clients are being accused of raping and taking advantage of a woman, and instead of them saying, what are you talking about?:

 - It was consensual,

 - You agreed,

 - How can you possibly now try to blame it on me?